clarkgrubb/data-tools/doc/TOUR.md

 <a name="sampling"/>
 ## sampling

 It is desirable at times to take a random sample of lines from a file.
-Simply taking the first *N* lines is not recommend.
+Simply taking the first *N* lines often does not yield a representative sample.
 Instead one should shuffle the file first:

     sort -R foo.txt | head -3